gpsuser/ucml3cyber/Lecture 22 -Network Structure.md

 1. Discuss why we use network Address Translation
 2. Describe the main functions of network domains
-3. Evaluate the security benefits of network segmentaion
+3. Evaluate the security benefits of network segmentation

+## References

+1. Gale, A. (2024).
+Lecture 22 Network Structure [PowerPoint slides].Retrieved from [URL](https://teams.microsoft.com/)